What is ANEC?

 serve to underpin the digital age and the information society

-ANEC participates principally through its voluntary experts in the standards development work of the three European Standards Organisations (ESOs) recognised by the European Union and EFTA:
+ANEC participates principally through its voluntary experts in the standards development work of the three European Standardisation Organisations (ESOs) recognised by the European Union and EFTA:

-However, we also participate in other organisations which develop standards whose use could directly or indirectly affect the European consumer.
-One such organisation is UNECE (United Nations Economic Commission for Europe), in which ANEC participates under the umbrella of Consumers International in the UNECE GRSP Informal Group on Child Restrain Systems.
+However, we also participate in other organisations which develop standards whose use could directly or indirectly affect the European consumer, including the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC), as well as UNECE (the United Nations Economic Commission for Europe), in which ANEC participates under the umbrella of Consumers International in the UNECE GRSP Informal Group on Child Restraint Systems.
+In total, ANEC participates in more than 155 technical bodies of the European and international standards organisations.

-ANEC also has an interest in the use of standards and the use of certification schemes that demonstrate conformity to standards.
-We also seek to influence the development or revision of European legislation related to products and services which is likely to affect the consumer.
+ANEC also has an interest in the application of standards, including market surveillance and enforcement, accreditation and conformity assessment schemes.
+We also seek to influence the development or revision of European legislation related to products and services that is likely to affect the consumer, especially where reference is made to standards.

 What is the economic benefit of standards?